Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale

 \subsubsection{Communication Channel}

 Selecting a communication channel remains critical~\cite{wogalter_chip_1999} to vulnerability disclosure and notification.
 Depending on the pre-assessment, a finder can select single to multiple communication channels to reach out to stakeholders at scale, as shown in Table \ref{tab:channel}.
-With the current guidelines, there is still no simple decision on channel selection considering the tradeoffs between contact information retrieval and resource capacity, as discussed in all selected works.
+With the current guidelines for finders to perform large-scale disclosure or notification, there is still no simple decision on channel selection considering the tradeoffs between contact information retrieval and resource capacity, as discussed in all selected works.

-\textbf{For vulnerability disclosure}, CVD as best practice is provided in guidelines and gradually adopted by vendors~\cite{walshe_coordinated_2022}.
+\textbf{For vulnerability disclosure}, CVD as best practice and support mechanisms, such as bug bounty programs, disclosure programs, and disclosure policies, are provided in guidelines and gradually adopted by vendors~\cite{walshe_coordinated_2022}.
 However, improvements for different scenarios are still being made to best practices.
-Boucher et al.~\cite{boucher_trojan_2022} identified their initial list of affected vendors with bug bounty programs, direct disclosure contacts and outsourced vulnerability platforms.
-Although they succeeded in most bounty programs, they faced delayed responses or complications in follow-up conversations with outsourced platforms due to their prioritisation of vulnerability reports~\cite{walshe_coordinated_2022}.
+Boucher and Anderson \cite{boucher_trojan_2022} identified their initial list of affected vendors through bug bounty programs, direct disclosure contacts, and outsourced vulnerability platforms.
+Although the researchers succeeded in most bounty programs, they encountered delayed responses or complications in follow-up conversations with outsourced platforms due to the latter's prioritisation of vulnerability reports~\cite{walshe_coordinated_2022}.
 They concluded that direct disclosure contacts or bounty programs of vendors might be more effective in extended discussions for their disclosure.

-In comparison, Moura et al.~\cite{moura_stressful_2023} experienced late answers and mitigation schedules with a well-known vendor's direct contact and a bug tracking system.
-On the other hand, the finders in most work~\cite{vanhoef_key_2017, vanhoef_krack_2017, boucher_trojan_2022, koen_rpkiller_2023, beitis_haunted_2025} delegated the notifications to coordinators such as CERT/CC with VINCE and national CSIRTs.
-Finally, researchers in \cite{moura_stressful_2023,koen_rpkiller_2023} attended conferences and meetings to reach out to vendors or operators in related communities.
+In comparison, Moura and Heidemann \cite{moura_stressful_2023} experienced late answers and delayed mitigation schedules with a well-known vendor's direct contact and a bug tracking system.
+On the other hand, all the finders in \cite{vanhoef_key_2017, boucher_trojan_2022, koen_rpkiller_2023, beitis_haunted_2025} except for Moura and Heidemann \cite{moura_stressful_2023} delegated the notifications to coordinators such as CERT/CC with VINCE and national CSIRTs.
+Finally, finders in \cite{moura_stressful_2023,koen_rpkiller_2023} attended conferences and meetings to reach out to vendors or operators in related communities.